mbkizil/Generate-Camera-Trajectory/README.md

   JSON; finished trajectories export as `.npz` (camera + object, separately) in your choice of pose convention (OpenGL, Blender, OpenCV, COLMAP).
-- **Agent-friendly.** Core math and logic are already implemented, tested, and documented (`CLAUDE.md`) — new output formats, constraints, or motion primitives are a well-scoped extension for a coding agent, not a from-scratch effort.
+- **Agent-friendly.** Core math and logic are already implemented, tested, and documented (`user-agent.md`) — new output formats, constraints, or automated batch inference are a well-scoped extension for a coding agent, not a from-scratch effort.

 ## Quick start